XAYRGA/JaiSeqX/README.md

 **ADSR is currently not implemented.**
 **Pitch bend is currently not implemented.**

+# Hey uh, how do i:

+In the root application directory, you'll need to copy the following files:

+*JaiInit.AAF (Or the initialization file for your game)

+*"Banks" folder

+*"Waves" folder

 # Visualizer
 JaiSeqX Comes with a visualizer to watch what the sequences are doing.
 Video Below: